dass5/Corsera-getting-and-cleaning-data-project/ReadMe.md

 Download the dataset if it does not already exist in the working directory.The dataset contains test set and train set.

-Loads train/X_train.txt which contains all the meseaurements.
+Loads train/X_train.txt which contains all the meseaurements for training set.

-Assigns the variable names from features.txt
+Assigns the variable names to the training dataset from features.txt

-Loads the subjects from train/subject_train.txt
+Loads the subjects from train/subject_train.txt and assigns these to training set

-Loads activity Id for each measurement from train/y_train.txt
+Loads activity Id for each measurement for test dataset from train/y_train.txt

 Loads test/X_test.txt which contains all the test meseaurements.